samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 That's it!
 Your custom connection between Auth0 and SwissID is already configured.
 Now, you can use the _Apps_ tab available on your custom connection to enable the applications you want to use with SwissID.
 For example, the screenshot below shows a configuration where only the _Some Awesome Product_ application has the SwissID custom connection active.

 ![](https://cdn.auth0.com/blog/swissid/activating-the-custom-connection-to-different-apps.png)

+{% include tweet_quote.html quote_text="With Auth0, developers can support SwissID login alongside with other features like multifactor authentication, single sign on, etc." %}

 ## Styling the SwissID Connection on the Auth0 Login Page